 Claimed Peak Demand Savings

 A summer peak period value is used for this measure.
-Refer to Volume 1, Appendix B: Peak Demand Reduction Documentation for further details on peak demand savings and methodology.
+Refer to Volume 1, Section 4 for further details on peak demand savings and methodology.

 Additional Calculators and Tools

-The regression software used for estimating annual energy use and demand should be clearly specified within the M&V plan and M&V report.
+The regression software used for estimating annual energy use and demand should be clearly specified within the M&V plan and report.

 ACEF Development

-As part of the Long Island Power Authority (LIPA) Clean Energy Initiative, a study of air compressors was conducted.
-The study collected data on the operating capacity of the compressed air systems.
+As part of the Long Island Power Authority (LIPA) Clean Energy Initiative, a study of air compressors was conducted with collected data on the operating capacity of the compressed air systems.
 LIPA provided data from this study, which was used as the basis for the ACEF development.

-The capacity data was divided into percent of full-load capacity bins to determine the average system loading across the population.
+The capacity data was divided into percent of full-load capacity bins to determine average system loading across the population.
 This data was weighted by the brake horsepower of each compressor in the population.
-Then for each capacity bin, the percent power was determined for the control schemes from the Department of Energy air compressor calculator savings calculator (no longer publicly available).
-The percent power curves were then used with the load profile determined from the study data to develop the average compressor energy factors for each control scheme for this measure.
+For each capacity bin, the percent power was determined for the control schemes from the Department of Energy air compressor savings calculator (no longer publicly available).
+The percent power curves were used with the load profile (from the study data) to develop average compressor energy factors for each control scheme for this measure.

 Measure Life and Lifetime Savings

-The EUL for commercial air compressors is set to the Texas default of 10 years pending further research.
+The EUL for commercial air compressors is set to 10 years, pending further research.

 Program Tracking Data and Evaluation Requirements